arangodb/cluster-maintenance/README.md

 If connecting to an SSL enabled server you need to use `ssl` instead of `tcp` when specifying the server endpoint.

-In order to make use of JWT tokens please add `--server.ask-jwt-secret` to the command-line.
+In order to make use of JWT tokens, please add `--server.ask-jwt-secret` to the command-line.

 You can get your JWT in a kubernetes cluster with a command similar to